 Budapest Spring Festival is a traditional and primarily conservative high-end festival in Budapest Hungary (trying to involve more progressive classical pieces too).
 The festival is sometime in March, a ten day cultural extravaganza to celebrate spring.
-See our Budapest Event Calendar for the current events in March, and the details about the 2013 Budapest Spring Festival2013 Budapest Spring Festival
+See our Budapest Event Calendar for the current events in March, and the details about the 2019 Budapest Spring Festival

 It’s been attracting thousands of sophisticated culture vultures for many decades.
 Approximately one third of the visitors come from foreign countries.

 Budapest Spring Festival mostly features classical music of the highest quality with excellent musicians, singers, conductors (orchestral, opera, operetta, chamber events, church choirs, etc.) and modern artists (fine art exhibitions are abundant, theater and dance performances color the palette, occasionally with foreign celebrities, like John Malkovich performing at the Budapest Vig Theatre).

 In addition to the big spring events, you can enjoy the spring fair on Vorosmarty Square in downtown Budapest where lots of high quality Hungarian handcrafts are for sale.

 There is always something on at the weekends, nice programmes for all, and usually for free on Vorosmarty Square, which is just many of the dozens of venues of the Budapest Spring Festival.